dora-metrics/pelorus/docs/Install.md

 Exporters for the desired metrics in each of the clusters which metrics will be evaluated must be defined.
 The main cluster's Grafana dashboard will display a combined view of the metrics collected in the shared S3 bucket via Thanos.

-#### Configure Production Cluster.

 ## Configuring the production cluster
-The production configuration example with one deploytime exporter uses the same AWS S3 bucket and tracks deployments to production.
+The production configuration example with one Deploy Time Exporter uses the same AWS S3 bucket and tracks deployments to production.
 ```
 bucket_access_point: s3.us-east-2.amazonaws.com
 bucket_access_key: <your access key>